midairlogn/ML-Netease_Android/README.md

 # ML-Netease_Android

-An Android music player application that integrates with Netease Cloud Music, featuring a custom floating lyrics overlay.
+An Android music player application that integrates with Netease Cloud Music.

 ## Features